oikoweather/oiko-docs/docs/index.md

 # Overview

-## 1. Why Oikolab?
+## Why Oikolab?

 We save you the most valuable, scarce, and non-renewable resource in the world - <u>your time</u>.
-Many of our users come to us after spending days or weeks trying to find historical weather data to do their analysis.
+Many of our users come to us after spending days or weeks trying to find and process historical weather data to do their analysis.

 <figure markdown>
   ![Image title](https://oikostatic.nyc3.cdn.digitaloceanspaces.com/apoll17_era5.jpg)